Data/Phone Wiring, Structured Cabling, Networking Wiring

 Innovative Dynamic Networks will work together with you or your architect to design a complete structured wiring infrastructure solution for your existing business or new construction.
-Our engineers have designed several new/retrofit wiring design that will cover all aspect of your IT infrastructure to be able to deploy; Security camera systems, access control, VOIP Phone system, wireless, etc..
+Our engineers have designed several new/retrofit data wiring that will cover all aspects of your IT to be able to deploy; Security camera systems, access control, VOIP Phone system, wireless systems, etc.

 Not too long ago, when local area networks were being designed, each work area outlet typically consisted of one Category 3 circuit for voice and one Category 5e circuit for data.
 Category 3 cables consisted of four loosely twisted pairs under an overall jacket and were tested to 16 megahertz.

 Category 5e cables, on the other hand, had its four pairs more tightly twisted than the Category 3 and were tested up to 100 megahertz.
 The design allowed for voice on one circuit and data on the other.
 As network equipment data rates increased and more network devices were finding their way onto the network, this design quickly became obsolete.
 Companies wisely began installing all Category 5e circuits with often three or more circuits per work area outlet.
 Often, all circuits, including voice, were fed off of patch panels.
 This design allowed information technology managers to use any circuit as either a voice or a data circuit.